 According to Gnostic literature around the turn of the first century, King Solomon magically trapped seven demons in seven bronze vases.
 I wonder if it was those same Persian demons?
 He sent the vases from Jerusalem to Egypt, entrusting their care to the Egyptian priests, who used a magical book against them called The Seven Heavens, supposedly written by Solomon.
 The vases, called Khalkhydras, were made of electrum and engraved with magical formulae.

 So, with a magic book King Solomon trapped the demons in magic vases.
 That does seem to point to Persia, keeping in mind the djinn or genie inside the vase.
 But it seems to have drifted far away from the assertion many writers make that Persian demons were the first vampyres.
-Maybe that legend of the Persian vampyre, with it's usuial work ethics and foot fetishes, resonates with the Eastern mind, but I like Lillith as the first vampyre in the Western world.
-She seems so attuned to our collective consciousness and especially our cultural habits of marriage, divorce, disillusionment and revenge.
+Maybe that legend of the Persian vampyre, with its unusual work ethics and foot fetishes, resonates with the Eastern mind, but I like Lillith as the first vampyre in the Western world.
+She seems so attuned to our collective consciousness and especially our cultural habits of marriage, divorce, disillusionment, revenge and midnight sex.

 Page 1 - The Return of the Powers | The World's Wisdom